eiffel-community/etos/docs/roles/system_engineer.md

 ## GraphQL queries and artifacts

-It is the reponsibility of the system engineer to make sure that there is an event repository available to ETOS.
+It is the responsibility of the system engineer to make sure that there is an event repository available to ETOS.
 ETOS only supports the [Eiffel GraphQL API](https://github.com/eiffel-community/eiffel-graphql-api) at the moment so that is what is necessary.

 In order for the test engineers to properly execute tests using ETOS, there needs to be [EiffelArtifactCreatedEvents](https://github.com/eiffel-community/eiffel/blob/master/eiffel-vocabulary/EiffelArtifactCreatedEvent.md) available in the event repository.
 The identity of the IUT is the `meta.id` of the event and is a required input when running tests.